Advice for new Parents regarding foster parenting

 - The Civil Registration Act

-- Age limits for foster parents is at least 25 years old and at least 15 years older than the child being adopted
+- Being at least 25 years old and at least 15 years older than the child being adopted

 - Not being prohibited from being a guardian of a child under the Civil and Commercial Code, Section 1587